 The prioritized TFs will be subjected to transient perturbation studies using the NetWalk system, and Fig. X shows progress in Gateway cloning and DEX-induction.
-Treatments, in order, will be: (i) pre-conditioning with N (+/-N), (ii) block translation (+/-CHX), (iii) induce TF nuclear localization (+/- DEX).
-Protoplasts transformed with 35S::TF::GR constructs, will be compared to empty vector controls.
 The conditions for +/-N pre-treatments (e.g. prior to DEX-induction of nuclear translocation) will address how nitrate signaling (growth in ammonium succinate, treatment with nitrate) or organic-N signaling (growth in 1mM nitrate, and treatment with 40mM ammonium/nitrate) affects TF activation of target genes.
 Transcriptome analysis will identify specific genes, gene clusters and biological processes controlled by each TF (see Fig X).
 Direct targets (+CHX +DEX) will also be confirmed by ChIP studies (in Aim 1C).

 Aim 1C.
 Genome-wide validation of TFnetwork targets using Chip-Seq.
-Chromatin immunoprecipitation followed by sequencing analysis (ChIPseq) can reveal the binding of a TF to the promoter of a target gene, but does not indicate if this results in actual gene activation/repression [(Zheng et al, 2009)].
-Therefore, ChIP analyses are often combined with genome-wide transcriptional analysis of samples in which TF function is perturbed [Zhu 2012].
 To test the feasibility of performing ChIP-Seq and transcriptome analysis on the same samples, we performed a proof-of-principle study.
-Analysis of this data enabled us to identify genome-wide map of TF binding sites for bZip1, using chromatin-immunoprecipitation in the transient expression system. bZip1 was selected for these studies, as it was validated to directly activate predicted target genes in our network (e.g. ASN1) (Fig. X), and in independent studies [Baena-Gonzales].
+Analysis of this data enabled us to identify a map of TF binding sites for bZip1, using chromatin-immunoprecipitation in the transient expression system. bZip1 was selected for these studies, as it was validated to directly activate predicted target genes in our network (e.g. ASN1) (Fig. X), as well as in independent studies [Baena-Gonzales].
 We adapted the micro-ChIP protocol from [Dhal and Collas, 2008], which requires a relatively small number of cells (1,000 cells) to conduct both transcriptome and ChIP analysis from the same samples.
-After transformation of protoplasts with the 35S::GR::bZip1 construct, transformed protoplasts selected by FACS (5-8,000 cells), were treated with 1% formaldehyde for 10 min, quenched with 100mM glycine for 5 min.
+After transformation of protoplasts with the 35S::GR::bZip1 construct, transformed protoplasts selected by FACS (5-8,000 cells) were treated with 1% formaldehyde for 10 min, quenched with 100mM glycine for 5 min.
 Cells were washed in W5 buffer, pelleting by centrifugation (2,500 rpm for 2 min) and snap-frozen at -80C.
 Anti GR (sc-1002) antibodies from Santa Cruz Biotechnology Inc. were used to capture the GR::bZip1 protein:DNA complexes, and ChIP DNA was purified after reverse cross-linking using the MiniElute kit (QIAGEN).

 For illumina sequencing of the ChIP-DNA, paired-end libraries were constructed using the sample prep guide (Illumina, San Diego, CA), with the following modifications to facilitate library preparation from low amounts of starting DNA (~1ng): (i) adaptor oligo mix was further diluted 3-fold to maintain a proper adaptor to DNA insert ratio; (ii) Solid Phase Reversible Immobilization (SPRI) magnetic bead-based technology was used to size-select the library after adaptor ligation, instead of the common agarose gel size selection, to minimize DNA loss; (iii) SYBR gold agarose gel size selection was performed after PCR enrichment, to remove adaptor self-ligation product from the library.
 Libraries were separately constructed from the immunoprecipitated DNA and the input DNA (the DNA without immunoprecipitation) as control.
 The libraries were sequenced on the Illumina GAIIx platform.